yeochaeeon/Bulls_and_Cows/README.md

 # Bulls_and_Cows

-This is Bulls and Cows repo.
+This is Bulls and Cows repo.o
-o